Instructions for Applying for a Street Trees - Approval for Development (Conceptual Approval) Permit

 - Click Done in the File Upload popup.

-- Optionally, enter Description of the document.
+- Optionally, enter the Description of the document.

-Note: It may take a few minutes for your Landscape Plan to fully upload.
+- Click Save and wait for the upload to complete.
+Note: It may take a few minutes for your document to fully upload.

-- Click Continue Application to proceed.
+- Click Continue to proceed.

 Step 9: Review and Submit